College of Engineering, Adoor: ISTE

 International Society for Technology in Education (ISTE) is a nonprofit professional organization with a worldwide membership of leaders and potential leaders in educational technology.
 The ISTE student chapter at CEA organizes seminars, industrial visits, competitions, workshops and discussions.
 In 2002 ISTE student chapter at CEA won the best student chapter award in Kerala.

 IEEE

 The Institute of Electrical and Electronics Engineers or IEEE is an international professional organization for the advancement of technology related to electricity.The IEEE Student Branch (SB) of the College of Engineering Adoor, established on February 29, 2000, is one of the oldest student chapters in IEEE Region 10 and the first in Pathanamthitta District.

 NSS

 National Service Scheme (NSS) aims to integrate learning with social service.
 The students conduct activities such as blood donation, nature camp, and campus beautification.

 Placement cell

-The Placement cell functioning in the campus dedicates itself to help students establish their career.
-Companies are invited to the College to recruit final-year students.
-Students have received placements in MNCs like Infosys, HCL, Syntel, Larsen & Toubro, UST Global, CTS, Mindtree, Oracle, Tata Elxsi and Wipro, through the Placement cell.
+The placement cell functioning in the campus dedicates itself to help students establish their career.
+Companies are invited to the college to recruit final-year students.
+Students have received placements in MNCs like Infosys, HCL, Syntel, Larsen & Toubro, UST Global, CTS, Mindtree, Oracle, Tata Elxsi and Wipro, Amazon, Federal Bankthrough the placement cell.